intel/scikit-learn-intelex/doc/index.rst

 Designed for Data Scientists and Framework Designers
 ----------------------------------------------------
-daal4py was created to give data scientists the easist way to utilize Intel(R) oneAPI Data Analytics Library powerful machine learning building blocks directly in a high-productivity manner.
+daal4py was created to give data scientists the easiest way to utilize Intel(R) oneAPI Data Analytics Library powerful machine learning building blocks directly in a high-productivity manner.
 A simplified API gives high-level abstractions to the user with minimal boilerplate, allowing for quick to write and easy to maintain code when utilizing Jupyter Notebooks.
 For scaling capabilities,